MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 . spack/share/spack/setup-env.sh
 ~~~~~~

-Spack's environment variables will be lost at the close of a terminal session.
+Spack's environment variables will be lost when the terminal session is closed.
 Consider adding the previous command to your `.bashrc` or `.profile`, e.g.:
 ~~~~~~
 echo ". $HOME/spack/share/spack/setup-env.sh" >> ~/.bashrc